-$\textbf{Comment [JCA22]:} \ Correction \ of \ scanning \ error.$

-- 2.6.8 A quorum is required and consists of a majority of the members eligible to vote on the specific candidacy under consideration. - 2.6.9 The Committee will not review cases of promotion to a rank lower than that of Associate Librarian. - 2.6.10 There shall be no direct communication whatsoever between any member of the Committee and the candidate concerning his or her case.
-All communications to and from the Committee shall be in writing. - 2.6.11 Where situations not covered by the Procedures specified in this section arise, the Committee on Library Personnel PolicyAppointment and Promotion Committee University Senate's Library Promotion and Tenure Committee and the Executive Committee of the University Senate, in consultation with the Director of Libraries, the Provost, and the candidate, shall devise suitable means to deal with the case.
-The candidate shall be informed of the new procedures. - 3.
-Files for New Appointments - 3.1 Files for new appointments at the senior level (Associate Librarian or Librarian) with or without Continuing Appointment should contain a range of information commensurate with that required for internal cases.
-At a minimum, they must contain: - a) a complete, current curriculum vitae - b) copies of letters soliciting outside evaluations (see section 2.4.5.1) - c) letters from outside authorities evaluating the candidate's professional work and standing in the field (see Section 2.4.5.1) - d) a letter from the Director summarizing the case for appointment (see section 2.5.7) - e) a tally of the votes of all those members of the department-University Libraries who would normally vote if this were an internal case (those of equal or higher rank, and all tenured faculty if continuing appointment is involved). - 4.
-Evaluation by the COMMITTEE ON LIBRARY PERSONNEL POLICYAPPOINTMENT AND PROMOTION COMMITTEE University Senate's Library Promotion and Tenure Committee - 4.1 The Committee on Library Personnel PolicyAppointment and Promotion Committee University Senate's Library Promotion and Tenure Committee will review and evaluate the file.
+2.6.8 A quorum is required and consists of a majority of the members eligible to vote on the specific candidacy under consideration.

+2.6.9 The Committee will not review cases of promotion to a rank lower than that of Associate Librarian.

+2.6.10 There shall be no direct communication whatsoever between any member of the Committee and the candidate concerning his or her case.
+All communications to and from the Committee shall be in writing.

+2.6.11 Where situations not covered by the Procedures specified in this section arise, the University Senate's Library Promotion and Tenure Committee and the Executive Committee of the University Senate, in consultation with the Director of LibrariesDirector, the Provost, and the candidate, shall devise suitable means to deal with the case.
+The candidate shall be informed of the new procedures.

+3. Files for New Appointments

+3.1 Files for new appointments at the senior level (Associate Librarian or Librarian) with or without Continuing Appointment should contain a range of information commensurate with that required for internal cases.
+At a minimum, they must contain:

+a) a complete, current curriculum vitae

+b) copies of letters soliciting outside evaluations (see section 2.4.5.1)

+c) letters from outside authorities evaluating the candidate's professional work and standing in the field (see Section 2.4.5.1)

+d) a letter from the Director Director summarizing the case for appointment (see section $2.5.\frac{76}{2}$ )

+e) a tally of the votes of all those members of the University Libraries who would normally vote if this were an internal case (those of equal or higher rank, and all tenured faculty if continuing appointment is involved).

+4. Evaluation by the University Senate's Library Promotion and Tenure Committee

+4.1 The University Senate's Library Promotion and Tenure Committee will review and evaluate the file.
 Prior to reaching a decision the Committee may seek additional information.
-Substantively new information affecting the evaluation of the candidate will be shared with the department appropriate Library Faculty and the Director prior to
+Substantively new information affecting the evaluation of the candidate will be shared with the appropriate Library Faculty and the DirectorDirector prior to forwarding a recommendation, so that the Director, in consultation with the appropriate Library Faculty, will have an opportunity to respond.

-Comment [JCA23]: According to footnote 2, this ought to mean the internal subdivision of UL.
-Clarify.

-Comment [JCA24]: If this is a "false correction", and either "Main Campus Library" or "Main Campus Libraries" is correct, then one or the other of these should replace "University Libraries" (in the corrections) throughout.

-Comment [JCA25]: This limitation definitely applies to the Univ.
-Senate's Library Promotion and Tenure Committee.
-Does that suggest that it is that committee which is being referred to throughout this section (No. 2)?
-If so, is this outdated policy?

-forwarding a recommendation so that the Director, in consultation with the appropriate Library Faculty, will have an opportunity to respond.
 This communication will be in keeping with the principle of confidentiality respecting the sources of that information.